British Arrival and Establishment of East India Company - [December 31, 1600]

 Conclusion

 India emerged as the hub of British trade in the latter part of the 17th century and the middle of the 18th.
-At its founding in 1600, Establishment of East India Company was granted a royal grant that gave it exclusive control over all English trade to Asia.
+At its founding in 1600, the Establishment of East India Company was granted a royal grant that gave it exclusive control over all English trade to Asia.
 For the East India Company, trading cotton textiles was crucial in India.
 Because cotton textiles were most easily obtained for export, the Company established its principal settlements in Bombay, Madras, and Calcutta.
 As a result, Indian traders and craftsmen established their bases in these areas to conduct business with the East India Company, and these areas developed from simple factories to significant commercial towns.

 FAQs on the Establishment of East India Company